-At Mayo Clinic, your treatment team will include doctors who have training in nervous system conditions (neurologists) and in repairing nervous system structures (neurosurgeons or orthopedic surgeons).
+At Mayo Clinic, your treatment team will include doctors trained in nervous system conditions (neurologists) and in repairing nervous system structures (neurosurgeons or orthopedic surgeons).
 Other specialists also work with your team and you to determine the most appropriate treatment for your injuries.

-If your nerve is injured but not cut in two, the team will assess whether the nerve is healing.
+If your nerve is injured but not divided in two, the team will assess whether the nerve is healing.

 - You'll need regular checkups to make sure your recovery continues to its maximum potential.

-- Depending on the type and severity of your nerve injury, you may need prescription or over-the-counter medicines, such as aspirin or ibuprofen, to relieve your pain.
-You may also need physical therapy to prevent stiffness.
+- Depending on the type and severity of your nerve injury, you may need medications such as aspirin or ibuprofen (Advil, Motrin IB, others) to relieve your pain.
+In some cases, you may need corticosteroid injections to relieve your pain.

 A number of treatments can help restore function to the affected muscles.